 - Introduce yourself to students at the beginning of the course with a personal introduction video.
 You could also use the introduction video to share why you are passionate about the subject matter and highlight a few of the major assessments and key learning objectives of the course.

 - Create a video introduction to the unit.
-Welcome the students to the new unit and explain one or two key learning goals for the unit.
+Welcome the learners to the new unit and explain one or two key learning goals for the unit.
 This is also a great time to remind them of any major assessments that are due in that unit.

 - Use video to explain an upcoming assignment.
 Share the key components you will be looking for as you grade the assessment and point students to helpful resources.